-The University of Dubuque enables a person to complete the B.A. and the M.Div. degrees in six years.
-The 3/3 Program is designed for the students who have been out of high school for at least five years.
+The University of Dubuque enables a person to complete the B.A. and the M.Div. degrees in seven years.

 - Applicants must apply to the undergraduate program while simultaneously applying to the Seminary.
 After acceptance from the undergraduate admissions office the applicant is eligible for provisional acceptance to the seminary program.
 The application process is separate for each program.